 Dodge buyers are overwhelmingly male and young, Kuniskis said.
 The average buyer of the brawny, four-door Dodge Charger is 46, which is 17 years younger than the average for the full-size car segment.
 The Challenger, too, attracts younger buyers, despite its retro styling.
 Both cars go on sale later this year.

 There are other factors behind this enduring love of muscle.
 Gas prices have stabilized, so many customers aren’t as concerned about fuel economy.
 U.S. gas prices averaged $3.51 per gallon last year and are expected to average $3.45 this year, according to government statistics.

 At the same time, manufacturers are making all of their cars more efficient.
 The Charger offers two engine choices, one of which gets 31 miles per gallon (7.5 liters per 100 kms), while the sporty Alfa Romeo 4C gets 28 miles per gallon (8.4 liters per 100 kms) in combined city and highway driving.
 The new Mustang, which goes on sale at the end of this year, will offer Ford’s EcoBoost engine, which gives a smaller four-cylinder the power of a larger engine.

 Sales of hybrids and electrics totaled 594,729 last year, or 3.8 percent of the market, according to Ward’s AutoInfoBank.
-That was up 23 percent from the prior year.
-But Challenger and Charger sales were also up 19 percent each.
+That was up slightly from the prior year.
+But sales have been sluggish so far in 2014.

 Karl Brauer, a senior analyst with car buying site Kelley Blue Book, says buyers have simply come to expect that fuel economy is always improving no matter what they drive.